ColinDavis99/Final-Project/README.md

 Understanding UI
 --------------------------------------------------------------------------------------------
-After Clicking the green play button located in the left corner of the screen, the user will be presented with a interactive model of the program.
+After clicking the green play button located in the left corner of the screen, the user will be presented with a interactive model of the program.

 Here, the user will enter a string to search for inside of full character, symbols, phrases